What Happens To Tattoos Over Time?

 As skin ages, it loses its ability to produce its own moisture.
 You can improve the quality of your skin and your tattoo by applying moisturizer every day.
 This is especially important if you live in a cold, dry climate.

 You can opt for products with additional benefits such as collagen and vitamin E, though any moisturizer will keep your tattoo hydrated and your skin plump and healthy.
 For extra longevity, apply your moisturizer fresh out of the shower while your skin is still damp.
 This helps your skin absorb nourishing ingredients faster and seals in hydration.

 While delicate, intricate pieces are stunning, they’re also the most likely to fade over time.
 If you want tattoos that are less likely to blur into an unrecognizable blob, choose designs with bolder lines.
 Your artist can incorporate negative space to create a detailed design without cramming too much ink into a confined area, which makes it more likely to blur.

 Darker pigments also last longer than pale watercolors, so choose your tattoo colors accordingly.
 Wearing proper sun protection or keeping your tattoos covered with clothing will help them last longer, but you should be aware that light and bright colors do fade sooner.

-Elbows, knees, hands, and feet see a lot of wear and tear, so tattoos in those spots are much more likely to fade over time.
-Sure, you can always get a touch-up, but if you want your tattoos to last, you may want to avoid those areas in general.
+Elbows, knees, hands and feet see a lot of wear and tear, thus, tattoos in those spots are much more likely to fade over time.
+Sure, you can always get a touch-up, yet if you want your tattoos to last, you may want to avoid those areas in general.